howdoicomputer/polarstomps-infra-gcp/README.md

 * Have Polarstomps communicate with some hosted GCP service (maybe GCS)
 * Maybe deploy a different application that requests a GPU for its workload
 * A diagram
+* Use Argo Rollouts to setup blue/green deployments.

 ---